 The first one deals with the power system as a static system where the term adequacy is considered as a measure of the static power system reliability.
 The method was developed to enable assessment of power system reserve keeping in mind the loss of load probability [10].
 The common mechanisms of dependent failures were introduced to the method, which enabled consideration of events, which can cause the failures of more components due to the same root cause [11].
 The method was improved to evaluate time dependent power system reserve considering timely changing daily power diagram with respect to desired level of system reliability [12].
 The importance factors have been identified in order to distinguish more and less important power generation sources in the power system from the reliability point of view [13].
-The data collection processes about the consumer oriented indices on the distribution power system were conducted in parallel to develop more indicators, each showing the power system reliability from another viewpoint [14].
+The data collection processes about the consumer oriented indices on the distribution power system reliability from another viewpoint [14].